Skip to main content

 On the basis of the census of employers, professionals and withholders, an automated inspection is performed of compliance with responsibilities of filing of periodical self-assessments (of Value Added Tax and withholdings and split payments).

-During 2020, a total of 515,442 letters and requirements were issued, also attending to 36,981 hearing procedures and generating a total of 37,158 induced self-assessments presented for an amount of 43.3 million euros.
+During 2020, a total of 515,442 letters and requests were issued, in addition to 36,981 hearing procedures and generating a total of 37,158 induced self-assessments submitted for an amount of 43.3 million euros.

 There were also 36,537 settlements for installment payments of Personal Income Tax, Corporate Tax and the simplified VAT regime, for an amount of 40.4 million euros.